🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Is there a platform that offers both?

-PolyGram operates vibrant sports prediction markets alongside political, digital asset, and supplementary classifications.
-Sports acumen becomes applicable within a prediction market ecosystem.
+PolyGram operates sports prediction markets alongside political, cryptocurrency, and additional categories.
+Your sports expertise becomes applicable within a prediction market environment.

 What's the minimum edge needed to be profitable?

-On PolyGram's 2% spread, sustained profitability demands roughly 3% recurring advantage.
-In sports betting at -110, achieving break-even demands a 52.4% success rate.
+With a 2% spread on PolyGram, sustained profitability demands roughly 3% consistent edge.
+In sports betting at -110, you require a 52.4% win rate merely to break even.

 Sarah Whitfield